Social Security Administration

 The Design Process

-Our goal for the project was to recapture the magic of the new design of SSA.
+Our goal for the project is to recapture the magic of the new design of SSA.
 The original premise was simple: tap a button, and report the wage.
 Our ambitions were to create a strong foundation that embraced a rapidly evolving business and more diverse user base.

 Our high level goals were to: